ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Notes/Meredith of the War Talons.md

 Leader of a squad in the War Talons.
-They took the keystone from
+They took the keystone from [[Pip Bridgerson]] and delivered it to [[Millstone Farms]].
+Had a rough time trying to steal the keystone, and eventually